offsky/ADE/README.md

 ADE is a bunch of filters and directives for displaying and editing various types of data in an <a href="http://angularjs.org/">AngularJS</a> App.
 For example, if you have a unix timestamp that you want to display and make editable, ADE can display a formatted date string and make a popup calendar for editing.

-Try our <a href="http://toodledo.github.com/ADE/index.html">Demo</a>.
-Take a look at the demo examples in our source files.
+Try our <a href="http://toodledo.github.com/ADE/index.html">Demo</a> and take a look at the demo examples in our source files.

 ADE currently supports the following datatypes: